Mining Engineering, B.S.

 Program Educational Objectives

-1. Within three to five years after graduation students are expected to be advancing in their career in the minerals industry and adapting to new situations and emerging problems, through the application of general engineering-science skills and the core technical problem-solving and design practices of the mining engineering profession, with an understanding of the need for lifelong learning.
+1. Within three to five years, graduates are expected to be advancing in their career in the minerals industry and adapting to new situations and emerging problems, through the application of general engineering-science skills and the core technical problem-solving and design practices of the mining engineering profession, with an understanding of the need for lifelong learning.

-5. Students are expected to prepare for and attain licensure as a Professional Engineer after graduation, if so desired.
+4. Students are prepared to attain licensure as a Professional Engineer or to pursue other advanced degrees.

 Student Outcomes